saleemjaffer/notion-change-guardian/README.md

 # Notion Change Guardian

-A Chrome extension that keeps watch over your Notion page edits, displaying a banner when content changes and automatically hiding it when you revert back to the original.
+A Chrome extension that keeps watch over your Notion page edits, displaying a banner when content changes and automatically hiding it when you revert back to the original. **The extension is disabled by default** and must be enabled per page for privacy and control.

 ## Features

 - **Edit Awareness**: Shows a yellow banner when content on your Notion page is modified
 - **Auto-Hide on Revert**: Banner automatically disappears when you undo changes back to the original state
-- **Manual Reset**: Reset button to establish a new baseline from current page state
-- **Multi-Domain Support**: Works across all Notion domains (.notion.so, .notion.site, notion.com)
-- **Lightweight**: Runs quietly in the background without slowing down your workflow
+- **Baseline Reset**: Dismiss the banner and accept current changes as the new baseline
+- **Disabled by Default**: Extension only monitors pages when explicitly enabled
+- **Per-Page Control**: Enable or disable monitoring for each Notion page independently
+- **Clean Interface**: Simple one-button popup that shows status and allows toggle

 ## How It Works

-1. **Baseline Tracking**: Records the original state of your Notion page
-2. **Change Monitoring**: Watches for content modifications
-3. **Visual Indicator**: Shows "Page Edited" banner when content differs from baseline
-4. **Smart Recovery**: Banner disappears automatically when you undo back to original state
+The extension creates a snapshot of your Notion page content when first enabled, then continuously compares the current page state against this baseline.
+When differences are detected, a banner appears.
+When you revert changes (undo back to original), the banner automatically disappears.
+You can reset the baseline at any time to make the current state your new "original."

 ## Installation

 ### From Chrome Web Store
 1. Visit the [Chrome Web Store listing](link-will-be-here)
 2. Click "Add to Chrome"
-3. Navigate to any Notion page to start using
+3. Navigate to any Notion page and enable monitoring

 ### Manual Installation (Development)
 1. Download or clone this repository